-- Spoke with a range of staff (one GP partner, one locum GP, the practice manager and two receptionists). - Observed how patients were being cared for and talked with carers and/or family members - Reviewed an anonymised sample of the personal care or treatment records of patients.
+- Spoke with a range of staff (one GP partner, the practice manager and the senior receptionist) and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed an anonymised sample of the personal care or treatment records of patients.